1.1.A.340 Australian working life residence (AWLR)

 - age pension

 - wife pension

 Note: From 20 March 2020, JSP was introduced.
 WP and WidB ceased and eligible recipients were transferred to an alternative payment (such as Age or CP), depending on their circumstances.
 A person's payment rate is not affected by the changes.

 AWLR refers to any and all periods from the age of 16 to age pension age when a person was an Australian resident.

 A person's AWLR is used to calculate the rate of proportional pension.
-The AWLR used in a proportional portability (1.1.P.310) rate calculation is the number of WHOLE months of working life residence, PLUS one.
+The AWLR used in a proportional portability (1.1.P.310) rate calculation is the number of whole months of working life residence, PLUS 1.
 The extra month is added once only, after totalling all working life residence including broken periods of months and days.
-When adding days, 30 days are equal to one whole month.
+When adding days, 30 days are equal to 1 whole month.

 Example: Female born 4 June 1922.